 Yogurt or curd: For 2 cupfuls of milk (1 litre) 2 tablespoonfuls of yogurt will be required.
 Boil the milk and let it cool to body temperature; add to a small amount of it the yogurt and mix well, then add to the entire quantity of milk and stir together; stand the milk in a place were there is no draft and cover well with towels or some warm cloth and leave from three to four hours, which should be sufficient to set it if the weather is warm.
-However, if the weather is cold have the milk hot enough so that when tested the tip of one’s finger is nipped by the heat.
+However, if the weather is cold have the milk hot enough so that when tested the tip of ones finger is nipped by the heat.
 As yogurt requires more time to develop when the weather is cold, wrap it up well and put it in a cupboard or the warmest place available; it may take all night to set.
 If yogurt is wrapped up and allowed to ferment too long the bacteria grow too fast and water forms on top of the milk; in this case, if it tastes too sour or sharp, drain it through a cloth and use what is left as a light cheese, which in itself is delicious to eat.
 Some people do not like yogurt at first, but it is so important for the health, and so delicious when one gets

 used to it, that it is well worth the effort to acquire a taste for it and learn to make it; it is an excellent nourishment for children.
 Note that sweetened milk is not suitable for yogurt, but any canned or powdered milk can be used.

 Easy white cheese: This is excellent and simple: boil at least a litre (2 cups) of milk; the milk may be fresh, made from milk powder or canned, but unsweetened; when it is boiling add salt to taste and, if desired, a pinch of nutmeg powder, of thyme, of chopped up chives or grated cashew, walnut, hazel or any other kind of nut, if available; while it is still boiling add 2 tablespoonfuls of either vinegar or lemon juice; this should immediately cause the milk, to curdle, but if it does not do so at once leave it on the fire until it comes to the boil again and it will curdle, in other words separate and form curds or lumps; pour it into a fine sieve or a piece of cloth and drain off the fluid without leaving it to get too dry; put it aside in a container to cool into a cake of cheese and, if not eaten soon, keep in a cool place or in the refrigerator.
-This kind of cheese is usually much cheaper than an equivalent in weight that one can buy in any shop and in countries where milk products are scarce one can make one’s own combinations by experimenting with what, if anything, one wishes to add to it.
+This kind of cheese is usually much cheaper than an equivalent in weight that one can buy in any shop and in countries where milk products are scarce one can make ones own combinations by experimenting with what, if anything, one wishes to add to it.

 Agar agar: A natural sea grass gelatin, agar-agar is better for the health than other kinds, certainly, if obtainable, much better than packaged, processed jellies full of white sugar and colouring and synthetic flavours.
 It can be used to thicken soups; it has a slightly laxative effect; it comes as flakes, granulated, or as a bar.
-Quantities: 3 1/2 cups liquid for 2 tablespoons flakes; 3 1/2 cups liquid to 1 tablespoon granulated type; 3 1/2 cups liquid to 7 inches of the bar form.
+Quantities: 3 1/2 cups liquid for 2 tablespoons flakes; 3 1/2 cups liquid to 1 tablespoon granulated type; 3 1/2 cups liquid to 180 millimetres (7 inches) of the bar form.